 Do not use the above procedures for materials or supplies of the same kind that are being purchased from the same source on a highly repetitive basis.
-The department should, in these instances, consult with Accounting to investigate the use of alternative purchasing procedures.

-Do not request reimbursement in the name of a vendor - reimbursement must be to an BUSU employee.
+Do not request reimbursement in the name of a vendor - reimbursement must be to a BUSU employee.